hanwenguo/notty/typ/20250819T221255--how-to-set-up-notty.typ

     └── ...
 ```

 Most of the above directories is the default configuration, which can be overridden by passing command line arguments when running Notty.
-However, the `_template/` directory is necessary for now, since it keeps the HTML template files used for generating the final HTML files.
+However, the `.notty` directory is necessary for now, since it keeps the HTML template files and configuration file (if any).
+You must create the `.notty` directory manually for now; in the future, Notty may provide a command to initialize a project structure automatically.